BiAPoL/Bio-image_Analysis_with_Python/README.md

 This course explains everything in very detail.
 Every lesson ends with an exercise and it is recommended to do it before moving on to the next lesson.
-If you have python basics knowledge already, test yourself by doing these exercises before starting with an advanced lesson.
+If you have Python basics knowledge already, test yourself by doing these exercises before starting with an advanced lesson.

-## Feedback and support

-If you have any questions, please use the anonymous etherpad (see email) or open a thread on [image.sc](https://image.sc), put a link to the lesson or exercise you want to ask a question about and tag @haesleinhuepf.

 ## Contents